quebulm/Raspberry-Pi-Vinyl-Streamer/README.md

 #### Server:

-- Raspberry Pi 3 Model B or Raspberry Pi Zero 2 W and
+- "Raspberry Pi 3 Model B" or a "Raspberry Pi Zero 2 W"
-  - Micro SD Card - (8GB is enough).
+  - Micro SD Card - (8GB is enough for a dedictaed solution).
-  - Good quality power-supply.
+  - A good quality USB power-supply, (audio applications/equipment can be much more sensitive to power supplies).
-    - Optionally: Get an "USB isolator" work by creating a new ground for the USB device)
+    - Optionally: Get an "USB isolator" or a USB power-supply with built-in isolator, (works by creating a new ground for the USB device).
       - Again, this is also a galvanic isolator that is used to prevent ground loop noises and increase sound quality.

 ---